Empire Orders found in Pictures

 After graduating from the Japanese Military Academy in November 1899, he was appointed as an apprentice officer and in early 1900, he was commissioned as a second lieutenant in the Japanese Army.
 After returning to Korea in October 1900 he was commissioned as a second lieutenant of the Army of the Korean Empire, and served as an infantryman and as an instructor at the Korean Military Academy.
 He reorganized the Korea’s armed forces into a modern military force.
 After the Russo-Japanese War in 1904, he was promoted to lieutenant general and become the head of the education bureau of the Army Military Academy.
 He also served as the commander of the military police battalion.
 Because of the 1905 Ulsa Protection Treaty, the armed forces of the Korean Empire were disbanded in August 1907 and the Army Training School was closed.

 A few days after the Japan-Japan Treaty was signed, Ito Hirobumi established the Residency-General in Seoul and invited Korean dignitaries to a banquet.
-Noh Baek-rin attended this event, along with pro-Japanese traitors Lee Wan-yong and Song Byeong-jun.
+Noh Baek-rin attended this event, along with pro-Japanese traitors Yi Wan-yong and Song Byeong-jun.
 When No Baek-rin saw them, he called to them like he was calling a dog.
 At that time, the Japanese commander, Hasegawa Yosemichi, understood the meaning of his actions, and drew his sword.
 In response, No Baek-rin also drew his sword.
 Ito Hirobumi hurriedly stopped Commander Hasegawa, but the banquet atmosphere was ruined.
-Afterwards, Noh Baek-rin, along with independence activists Ahn Chang-ho, Yang Gi-tak, and Dong-nyeong Lee, formed Shinminhoe, a secret society, and devoted themselves to restoring Korea’s national sovereignty.
+Afterwards, Noh Baek-rin, along with independence activists Ahn Chang-ho, Yang Gi-tak, and Yi Dong-nyeong, formed Shinminhoe, a secret society, and devoted themselves to restoring Korea’s national sovereignty.
 When the Japan-Korea Annexation Treaty was concluded on October 1, 1910, he resigned from his government post and retired.
 The Japanese Government-General of Korea gave him the title of Baron and a silver gift, but he refused to accept it, and fled to the United States.
 Noh Baek-rin, moved to Hawaii, founded the National Army Corps in Oahugahalu, Hawaii and trained more than 300 independent soldiers.

 After moving back to the United States, he established Korea’s first Korean Aviation School in Willows, California on February 20, 1920, with active financial support from Kim Jong-rin, the first Korean-American millionaire, and others.
 The Independence Army pilot training center produced 77 graduates by 1923, but financial difficulties prevented the graduates from becoming an effective force.
 In Hawaii, he organized a Korean Independence Army unit, supposedly with the assistance of the US military.